 - 10. ViewSonic VX2758-2KP-MHD 27″ WQHD IPS Monitor

 1. LG 24MD4KL-B 24″ Ultrafine 4K UHD IPS LED Monitor

 Small Screen, Big Color

-The 24 inch 24MD4KL-B is blessed with incredibly strong color gamut coverage.
-It's a 4K monitor that also offers full coverage of the P3 wide color gamut.
+The 24-inch 24MD4KL-B is blessed with incredibly strong color gamut coverage.
+This is a 4K monitor that also offers full coverage of the P3 wide color gamut.
 For creative professionals, that level of distinction can be a huge boon.
 And while the screen size may be small and the monitor itself overly bulky, it offers some of the best and most crisp visuals around.
 Casual consumers can probably look elsewhere when shopping for a Mac mini monitor, but this 3840 x 2160 display is one of the best options available for people who regularly work with photo or video editing software.